yutna/php-study-notes/README.md

 ## Prerequisite

-I use these tools when practicing PHP.
-If you need to run any file examples in this project, make sure to install these tools before you begin.
+I use these tools when practicing Java.
+If you need to run any file examples in this project, please ensure that these tools are installed before you begin.

 - [Herd][1]
 - [MySQL Community Edition][2]